Different bridging strategies

-To sing well, we must learn to move from chest voice into head voice and be able to dance back and forth without difficulty.
+To sing well, we must learn to move from chest voice into head voice.
+We need to be able to dance back and forth without difficulty – this requires cultivation of different bridging strategies.
 To be even more precise, we must learn to transition across multiple passagio/bridges, and to tonally match the bottom to the top and vice versa.

 Three examples of the same song by three different singers.